Access to Capital A Barrier to ESOP Creation

 Action Items

-• Work with ESG-focused private equity firms, institutional investors, and family offices interested in minority, non-controlling stakes in ESOPs to foster employee ownership.
+• Work with social impact investors and firms, institutional investors, and family offices interested in minority, noncontrolling

-• It should be a goal to either advance the 2028 starting point for S corporation 1042 benefits, or increase the 10% limit to gain parity with comparable C corporation 1042 tax treatment.
+• It should be a goal to either advance the 2028 starting point for S-corporation ESOP 1042 benefits or increase

-• Work with congressional leadership to develop clear rules to govern DOL oversight of ESOP transactions, focused on warrants and interest rates for seller financing.
+• Work with congressional leadership to develop clear rules to govern DOL oversight of ESOP transactions,

 Possible Solutions

-Capital to fund ESOP conversions comes in two forms, debt and equity.
-Incentives to create more debt capital might include tax credits, sinking loan funds, or subsidized debt and these might be with or without government backed guarantees.
 Incentives to create more equity capital might be directed to family office, institutional, and PE investors but should include protections for ESOPs to prevent equity investors from flipping companies, wresting control, or selling off assets.
 Protections for any debt or equity incentives scenarios should also include limits on cost of capital, returns on investment, and might be structured similarly to enterprise or opportunity funds.

 Selling stockholders are also important sources of capital because they can elect to receive debt instead of cash in return for a portion of the sale of their ownership.
-If a senior lender is already providing debt and has first call on the Company’s assets, the selling stockholder typically will need added incentives to take on the risk associated with providing subordinated financing.
+If a senior lender is already providing debt and has first call on the company’s assets, the selling stockholder typically will need added incentives to take on the risk associated with providing subordinated financing.
 This usually takes two forms: a higher interest rate or warrants that provide added returns based on the performance of the stock after it is sold to the ESOP.
-While these practices are common for mezzanine lenders in the broader marketplace, the Department of Labor has begun scrutinizing interest rates and warrants in their investigations, further impeding the motivation of sellers to provide financing.
+While these practices are common for mezzanine lenders in the broader marketplace, the Department of Labor has begun scrutinizing interest rates and warrants in their investigations, further impeding the motivation of sellers to

 Another motivation to incentivize sellers is “1042 Treatment” (under IRC Section 1042), which allows sellers to defer capital gains taxes by rolling over the proceeds from a sale of stock to the ESOP into certain domestic securities.
-While this has been helpful to close the gap between a 100% cash up-front sale to a third party, until 2022, section 1042 only applied to the sale of stock of C Corporations, while many small to medium sized businesses are S Corporations.
-The SECURE 2.0 Act of 2022 allowed, for the first time, S corporations access to section 1042 benefits starting in 2028 and only at a limited (10%) level.
+While this has been helpful to close the gap between a 100% cash up-front sale to a third party,